June 7, 2025

 5. Where Can I Get Interview Help?

-It’s normal to be a little nervous about college interviews with alumni.
-If you want to ensure you ace the alumni interview, consider practicing with an admissions consultant.
+It’s normal to be a little nervous about college interviews.
+If you want to ensure you ace the interview, consider practicing with a college admissions consultant.
 They can help you identify interviewing strategies, develop questions to ask your interviewer, and more.

 7. If the Interview Is Optional, Do I Have To Do It?